Selected Professional Appointments

 Director, Institute on Municipal Finance and Governance, Munk School of Global Affairs and Public Policy

-Enid Slack is the Director of the Institute on Municipal Finance and Governance (IMFG) at the Munk School of Global Affairs.
-IMFG focuses on the fiscal health and governance challenges facing large cities and city-regions in Canada and abroad.
-Enid has written extensively on a range of topics including metropolitan governance, property taxes, intergovernmental transfers, development charges, and financing municipal infrastructure.
-Recent publications include More Tax Sources for Canada’s Largest Cities: Why, What, and How? (with Harry Kitchen) and Financing Infrastructure: Who Should Pay? (co-edited with Richard Bird).
-Enid has worked on municipal finance and governance issues with governments and international agencies such as the World Bank, IMF, UN Habitat, Asian Development Bank, and the Inter-American Development Bank.
-She has chaired or served on a number of commissions dealing with property tax reforms in Canada and is currently a member of the Board of Advisors of the International Property Tax Institute (IPTI) and the Ontario Premier’s Advisory Group on Community Hubs.
-In 2012, she was awarded the Queen’s Diamond Jubilee Medal for her work on cities.
+Enid Slack is the Director of the Institute on Municipal Finance and Governance (IMFG) at the Munk School of Global Affairs and Public Policy at the University of Toronto.
+IMFG focuses exclusively on the fiscal health and governance challenges faced by large cities and city-regions.
+Enid has written extensively on property taxes, municipal fiscal health, intergovernmental transfers, development charges, financing municipal infrastructure, and metropolitan governance.
+Recent co-edited books (with Richard Bird) include Financing Infrastructure: Who Should Pay and Is Your City Healthy?
+Measuring Urban Fiscal Health.
+Enid consults on municipal finance and governance issues with governments and international agencies such as the World Bank, IMF, UN Habitat, Asian Development Bank, Inter-American Development Bank, and International Growth Centre.
+She has consulted in Canada as well as Brazil, Chile, China, Colombia, India, Mexico, Mongolia, the Philippines, South Africa, Tanzania, and Uganda.
+She is a member of the Board of Advisors of the International Property Tax Institute (IPTI).
+In 2012, Enid was awarded the Queen’s Diamond Jubilee Medal for her work on cities.

 Specialty Focus Areas